Utah Deaf History and Culture

 Utah Governor Scott Matheson.
 Source: Utah History To Go Website

 Superintendent Furse stated that he couldn't recall receiving such a request.
 He mentioned, "I'm not aware of such a request.
 I'm not sure if any of the board members were questioned.
 I can only say that I receive hundreds of letters."
 He added, "It's quite difficult to have all of the organizations that believe they should have a voice effectively represented.
 Everyone has the right to make recommendations," as reported by Darrell McCarty, an associate state superintendent (Auer, The Salt Lake Tribune, August 3, 1986).
-The Utah Association for the Deaf, on the other hand, expressed that their requests had received repeated disregard.
+The Utah Association for the Deaf, on the other hand, stated that their requests had been repeatedly disregarded.
+Despite this, the community's frustration did not deter them from continuing to voice their concerns.
+The association emphasized the importance of inclusion and representation, urging decision-makers to consider the needs of all individuals, especially those with hearing impairments.

 In 1986, UAD President Mortensen collaborated with the state government to pass a statute guaranteeing two Deaf representatives seats on the USDB Institutional Council (UAD Bulletin, November 1999).
-The first two Deaf individuals appointed to the Institutional Council were Dr. Robert G. Sanderson and Dennis Platt, who took their seats in 1987.
-Since then, Deaf representatives have served on the council, advocating for Deaf children's education, as shown below.
+The first two Deaf individuals appointed to the Institutional Council were Dr. Robert G. Sanderson and Dennis R. Platt, who took their seats in 1987.
+Since then, Deaf representatives have served on the council, advocating for the education of Deaf children, as shown below.
+These representatives have not only served on the council but have also significantly influenced the development of policies and programs that directly impact the educational experience and resources available to Deaf students.
+Their ongoing advocacy ensures that the unique needs and perspectives of the Deaf community are consistently recognized and addressed within the educational system.

 Deaf Individuals Who have Served on the